 - Individual organizations will be held responsible for property damage in any university facility they use.

-- Activities will end no later than midnight Sunday through Thursday unless special approval has been obtained from the Director of Student Activities.
+- Activities will end no later than midnight Sunday through Thursday unless special approval has been obtained from the Executive Director of Student Engagement.

-- Due to the increased concern regarding the liability and safety of students and student organizations at Tarleton, the Office of Student Activities requires a written activity proposal accompanying the activity permit for any event classified as “open” or including alcoholic beverages.
-An outline for this proposal can be obtained from the Office of Student Activities or can be found at http://www.tarleton.edu/STULIFE/studentactivities/stuact/stuactForms.html or by contacting the Office of Student Activities.
+- Due to the increased concern regarding the liability and safety of students and student organizations at Tarleton, the Office of Student Engagement requires a written activity proposal accompanying the activity permit for any event classified as “open” or including alcoholic beverages.
+An outline for this proposal can be obtained from the Office of Student Engagement or can be found at http://www.tarleton.edu/STULIFE/studentactivities/stuact/stuactForms.html or by contacting the Office of Student Engagement.

 With respect to travel, the requirements outlined in this rule apply when one or more students presently enrolled at Tarleton travel to an activity or event that is organized and sponsored by Tarleton; that is funded by Tarleton using a vehicle owned or leased by Tarleton; and/or sponsored by a student organization registered at Tarleton.
 Examples of vehicles include cars, vans, buses or planes that are either owned by Tarleton or are secured through commercial agencies.

 Tarleton Rule No. 13.04.99.T1 outlines the following travel safety guidelines.